Solo Travel in Malaysia

 The Northern region is more developed than other places in the country.
 Penang is an island linked to the mainland with a China Town, Little India, temples and a water village all within walking distance.
 Penang has some of the best street food in Malaysia but if you prefer to dine with a 360 degree view, book a table at the Three Sixty Revolving Restaurant and Rooftop Bar.
 Chulia Street is one of the liveliest streets in Penang where you will find budget accommodation and Malay cuisine.

 If you prefer somewhere with a little more history try Perlis, the northern gateway to Malaysia with history dating back to 1800.
 Kedah is the most ancient state in Malaysia with history that dates back even further to the 5th century AD.
-If you just want to lay on a beach, Langkawi is your island.
+If you just want to lay on a beach, solo travel to Langkawi for an island to relax on.
 This tropical gem of coconut trees and powder-fine sand is the ideal place to just lay back and chill.
 You can easily reach Langkawi by boat from Perlis or Penang.

 On the east coast you’ll find an atmosphere that is so laidback it’s practically horizontal.
 It's an oasis of serenity where time virtually stands still.